lnay/sagetex-blog/thought.md

 [SageTex](https://doc.sagemath.org/html/en/tutorial/sagetex.html) in my
 research writing.
-There's been ups and downs, benefits but also multiple drawbacks to my workflows until I finally settled on how to do things in a *SANE* way to overcome the limitations in the methods demonstrated in the [official tutorials](https://doc.sagemath.org/html/en/tutorial/sagetex.html).
+There's been ups and downs, benefits but also multiple drawbacks to my workflows until I finally settled on how to do things in a *sane* way to overcome the limitations in the methods demonstrated in the [official tutorials](https://doc.sagemath.org/html/en/tutorial/sagetex.html).
-I've decided that instead of venting over my experiences, maybe it's better to channel some more positive energy into these **TOP TIPS** for using sagetex in larger projects.
+I've decided that instead of venting over my experiences, maybe it's better to channel some more positive energy into these **top tips** for using sagetex in larger projects.
-I'll be starting with short, easy-actionable tips that aren't present in the official tutorials, and then finishing with a couple larger pieces advice around overall project structure.
+I'll be starting with short, easily-actionable tips that aren't present in the official tutorials, and then finishing with a couple larger pieces advice around overall project structure.

-To set the expectations, let me clarify on my personal reasons for including SageMath code into my document building:
+To set the expectations, let me clarify my personal reasons for including SageMath code into my document building:

 ### 1) Programmatically generate latex expressions to avoid errors